-The ECB together with the national supervisors carries out financial health checks of the banks it supervises directly.
-These comprehensive assessments help to ensure that the banks are adequately capitalised and can withstand possible financial shocks.
+In cooperation with national supervisors, the ECB carries out financial health checks for the banks that it supervises directly.
+These comprehensive assessments help to ensure that banks are adequately capitalised and can withstand macroeconomic and financial shocks.

-Comprehensive assessments are carried out either regularly or on an ad hoc basis:
+Comprehensive assessments are conducted either regularly or on an ad hoc basis:

-- regular: an initial health check of banks that have been recently classified as significant (meaning they will now be supervised directly by the ECB)
+- Regular: At periodic intervals , the ECB carries out an initial health check for all banks that have recently been classified or are likely soon to be classified as significant (meaning that they will now be supervised directly by the ECB).

 The assessment usually comprises two main pillars:

-- an asset quality review (AQR) – to enhance the transparency of bank exposures, including the adequacy of asset and collateral valuation and related provisions
+- An asset quality review (AQR) – to enhance transparency regarding banks’ exposures, including as regards the adequacy of asset and collateral valuations and related provisions

-Each comprehensive assessment concludes with an aggregate disclosure of the overall outcomes as well as bank-level data.
+Each comprehensive assessment concludes with the disclosure of overall outcomes at an aggregate level, as well as the disclosure of bank-level data.

-Supervisors address the identified risks in their day-to-day work.
-In particular, results are factored into the ongoing assessment of banks’ risks, their governance arrangements and their capital and liquidity situation as part of the Supervisory Review and Evaluation Process (SREP).2015
+Supervisors address all identified risks in their day-to-day supervision of banks.
+In particular, results are factored into the ongoing assessment of banks’ risks, governance, capital and liquidity as part of the Supervisory Review and Evaluation Process (SREP).

 Where a comprehensive assessment is in response to a request from an EU country outside the euro area seeking close cooperation with the ECB, that country’s national supervisor will follow up on the findings.